idec-teams/2023_Evolution_Suisse/docs/project/results.md

 **Conclusion:** AvrPtoB binds CERK1 and impairs CERK1-mediated immune responses.
 However, the fusion of DBD and AD in the Y2H seems to affect the interaction.
 This can be seen as in one sense, the interaction is strong, and in the other sense there is little growth compared to negative controls.
 This indicates a false negative, and a need for a more robust system.

+## Development of TRUST-rY2H, a novel reverse yeast two-hybrid system

+Original rY2H methods are unable to distinguish between informative interaction-disruption mutations, and false positives resulting from truncating mutations.
+Unfortunately, the systems that do resist truncations, such as the RD2H, are rigid in their design, not allowing the exchange of DBD and AD between the proteins of interest (Link to section on background).
+This lack of flexibility can be detrimental when analysing certain protein-protein interactions (PPI), as the DBD or AD can hinder the interaction, leading to false-negative results as already seen in our [initial experiments](##Development of TRUST-rY2H, a novel reverse yeast two-hybrid system).

+**Aim:** Develop a novel rY2H system, capable of selecting against truncating mutations and flexible with AD and DBD fusions, to disrupt the CERK1-AvrPtoB interaction.

+As mentioned, the interaction between DBD-CERK1 and AD-AvrPtoB cannot be seen when DBD and AD are switched between the proteins.
+Current systems for truncation-resistant Y2H mandate that the protein undergoing mutagenesis is fused to AD.
+This meant we would not be able to test CERK1 for truncation within current systems.
+To solve this problem, we devised a system that would fuse BleoR, a gene conferring resistance to the antibiotic zeocin, to CERK1 variants.
+This would mean that BleoR would only be expressed if the CERK1 variant was complete, i.e. not truncated, and therefore the cells would be able to grow in zeocin-containing media (**Fig. 3**).

 <figure markdown>
 ![Figure3](Result_figures/Figure_3.png)
 <figcaption> Figure 3.
 Schematic explanation of the TRUST-rY2H system (upper panel) and its behaviour depending on the interaction state and selective media used (lower panels).</figcaption>
 </figure>
+We originally fused the BleoR to CERK1 by using a (GS)3 linker, a long stretch of glycine and serine residues, but this approach disrupted both the CERK1-AvrPtoB interaction, as well as BleoR anti-zeocin activity.
+This mutual interference was almost certainly due to the proximity of BleoR and the CERK1-AvrPtoB interaction complex.
+We hypothesised that this issue could be solved by using a self-cleaving peptide, E2A, which would separate CERK1 and BleoR once they had been translated (see **Fig. 3** for a schematic representation).
+A rY2H assay (**Fig. 4**) shows that the version with the (GS)3 linker, compared to the one using E2A, clearly exhibited worse growth on -Ura and +Zeocin plates, indicating the lack of CERK1-AvrPtoB interaction and BleoR activity, respectively.
+This confirmed that using E2A considerably reduced the interference BleoR and the CERK1-AvrPtoB complex had on each other.

 <figure markdown>
 ![Figure4](Result_figures/Figure_4.png)
 <figcaption> Figure 4.
 Using an E2A self-cleaving peptide instead of the (GS)3 linker reduces the negative impact the BleoR anti-truncation system has on the CERK1-AvrPtoB interaction.</figcaption>
 </figure>

+We also tested whether other self-cleaving peptides, O2A and P2A, could do a better job.
+However, we found E2A to be the most effective (**Fig. 5**).

 <figure markdown>
 ![Figure5](Result_figures/Figure_5.png)
 <figcaption>Figure 5.
 Compared to other self-cleaving peptides, the E2A peptide causes minimal disruption of the CERK1-AvrPtoB interaction.
  </figcaption>
 </figure>

+We also used a fluorescent reporter strain (See LINK to reporter section for more details on the flow cytometry result) to precisely quantify the effects of different 2A peptides on CERK1-AvrPtoB interaction (**Fig. 6**).
+We got similar results as the plate assay, indicating that E2A is the best option.

 <figure markdown>
 ![Figure6](Result_figures/Figure_6.png)